ef15c/oberon_stm32f4/sources/omsp/README.md

 if they are not properly restored before the interrupt handler exit.
 To deal with this, the user can declare a set of registers to be save, in any procedure or function declaration.
-The compiler uses this to generate the appropriate set of **PUSH** and **POP** instructions, protecting the specified registers from corrpution.
+The compiler uses this to generate the appropriate set of **PUSH** and **POP** instructions, protecting the specified registers from corruption.

 For example, the following handler code pushes R4 on the stack at entry and pops the saved value of R4 from the stack on exit: